ruu9211/tesla_stock_price/README.md

 - **Temporal Modeling**: LSTM networks are highly effective for learning sequential dependencies in time-series data such as stock prices.
 - **Data Preparation**: Proper normalization and sequence generation were critical for model performance.
 - **Overfitting Control**: `EarlyStopping` callback based on validation loss helped reduce overfitting and preserved model generalization.
-- **Real-World Challenges**: Missing dates (e.g., weekends, holidays) are typical in stock market data and must be accounted for in the modeling process.

 ---